Mike13815/Logic-Trainer/README.md

    c.
 Will tie to interrupt (internal) for clock sync, such as counting in binary.
 4. Updating Outputs over i2c.
 FUNCTIONAL
 5. Updating LEDs over i2c, communicating with Atmega328.
 FUNCTIONAL

+Desired Features:

+OTA Updates - Partially Functional
+The desired outcome is for the ESP32 to connect to wifi, access a github or cloud drive, check for a more recent file than its own and update if there is.
+Right now I only have OTA updates via a web interface.
+I would also like if the esp32 could update the ATMega328's files over i2c after updating its own.

+Web Interface for management - changing features, settings via a web interface

+Web Interface for digital logic table creation - live graphs showing logic states.

+Web Interface for "Project Completed!" - testing if labs were successfully completed.